mitchellvitez/doldrums/README.md

 ## How can I do this?

-Learn Megaparsec or another a parsing library, I don't fully remember how I did that.
+I'd recommend using Megaparsec or another parsing library to make that part easier to write.
 I got the Template Instantiation material (`src/Template.hs`) from [Implementing Functional Languages: a tutorial](https://www.microsoft.com/en-us/research/publication/implementing-functional-languages-a-tutorial).
 [Statically Typed Interpreters](https://www.youtube.com/watch?v=Ci2KF5hVuEs) was helpful when figuring out how to add typechecking.
 Some issues were debugged more quickly thanks to help from friends.